openframeworks/ofBook/18_version_control_with_git/chapter.md

 Probably the most important thing left now is to point out where you can learn more about Git, and where you can turn to when things don't work out as expected:

-* Learning resources **[BD: Would "Git help" be too cheesy here?]**:
+* Learning resources:
     - [GitRef](http://gitref.org/) is an awesome short primer on Git fundamentals.
     - The [Git home page]([git-scm.com) is probably the most unified but comprehensive online resource.
 Among others, it hosts:
     - The free [ProGit book](http://git-scm.com/book), readable online.
 Awesome to get in-depth information about all things Git.
     - The [Git reference](http://git-scm.com/docs), which has the documentation about all Git commands, their options and usage.
+    - [Try Git](http://try.github.io/levels/1/challenges/1) is an excellent interactive tutorial.
     - There are some websites available which visualize/animate the workings of Git, see [here](http://www.wei-wang.com/ExplainGitWithD3/), [here](http://pcottle.github.io/learnGitBranching/) or [here](http://ndpsoftware.com/git-cheatsheet.html).
 * Get help:
     - [Google](https://www.google.com/) the errors you get!
     - [Stack Overflow](http://stackoverflow.com/) is an awesome resources to find answers to problems you encounter (probably someone had the same problem before), and to ask questions yourself!
 There's even [a separate tag](http://stackoverflow.com/questions/tagged/git) for Git.
     - If you're not successful with Stackoverflow, the openFrameworks forum has a separate [category called "revision control"](http://forum.openframeworks.cc/category/revision-control) for questions around this topic.

-Finally, I hope that this chapter made you realize how useful it can be to integrate version control into your creative coding workflow, and that you will one day soon look fondly back on the days of zip files called `Awesome_project_really_final_02.zip`.
+Finally, I hope that this chapter made you realize how useful it can be to integrate version control into your creative coding workflow, and that you will one day soon look fondly back on the days of zip files called `Awesome_project_really_final.zip`.